chelseybeck/etl_solution/README.md

   - [trns_sensor_data.py](./sensor_data_etl/trns_sensor_data.py) - defines set of tasks in Python
 - [sensor_data_files](./sensor_data_files) - contains raw and transformed files
   - adding a .parquet file matching the schema in the [raw sensor data dictionary](./data_dictionaries/raw_sensor_data_dictionary.csv) to this directory will trigger the transformation process.
 Once the transformation is complete, a GitHub Action can be run to download the transformed file in CSV format (in progress).
 Note: if the schema doesn't match the target structure, the workflow will fail on the first task.
+- [terraform](./terraform) - contains terraform modules that create the cloud infrastructure - this is a replica of a setup in a private repo and is not connected to an action
 - [.gitignore](./.gitignore) - designates files to exclude when commiting to Git
-- [instructions.md](./instructions.md) - contains instructions for this assignment.
+- [instructions.md](./instructions.md) - contains instructions for this assignment
 - [demo_video.mp4](./demo_video.mp4) - provided to give context to robot actions
 - [README.md](README.MD) - project documentation (this file)